Augustpan/Individual-Bat-Virome/README.md

 ## Note

-1. Genome sequences of viruses, as well as bat COI gene sequences will be stored in this repository until NCBI accessions become available.
-See the `sequences` folder.

-2. For any technical questions, please write to yfpan21 at m.fudan.edu.cn
+For any technical questions, please write to yfpan21 at m.fudan.edu.cn